 A sales contract is concluded when the intentions of the buyer (to apply for a contract) and the seller (to accept such application) accord with each other.
 The timing of such accordance is determined by a reasonable interpretation of the actual intentions of the parties.
 There are various forms of internet auctions and it would be difficult to determine whether a contract is formed.
-However, in general, if it is likely that the parties intended to participate in the transaction based on the premise that they would be bound by the terms and conditions prescribed at the end of the bidding time (at the end of auction), then it can reasonably follow that a sales contract has been formed between the successful bidder who satisfied the bidding terms and conditions which were presented by the exhibitor at the end of bidding time.
+However, in general, if it is likely that the parties intended to participate in the transaction based on the premise that they would be bound by the terms and conditions prescribed at the end of the bidding time (at the end of auction), then it can reasonably follow that a sales contract has been formed with the successful bidder who satisfied the bidding terms and conditions which were presented by the exhibitor at the end of bidding time.
+On the other hand, if one does not consider that the will of the parties was to participate in the transaction based on the premise that they would be bound by the terms and conditions prescribed at the end of the bidding time, then it logically follows that no contract was formed.

 In some cases, the Auction Operators particularly prescribe a provision in the terms of use which designates the time at which a sales contract comes into effect.
 For example, in some cases, it is stated that a sales contract will only come into effect after negotiations have been held between the exhibitor and the successful bidder following the end of the auction.
 In such case, the terms of use usually do not specify at what stage, after the successful bid, the contract comes into effect.
 In general, such description in the terms of use may not fix the timing of the conclusion of contract; rather the time the contract is executed can only be determined by identifying the offer made and its acceptance which form the basis of the sales contract.
-Therefore, although the terms of use may prescribe that the contract comes into effect at the time the auction ends, it does not necessarily mean that such terms of use has binding force.
+Therefore, although the terms of use may prescribe that the contract comes into effect at the time the auction ends, it does necessarily mean that such terms of use has binding force.
 Notwithstanding the above, the specification of timing in the formation of a contract in the terms of use generally has an impact on the intentions of the users.
 Therefore, it should be taken into consideration when interpreting the intentions of the parties.
 As a result, if it is determined that the user had no intention to execute a contract at the time the auction ended, it would be held that the contract had not come into effect at the closing of the auction.